 Depression is a multifactorial disease, meaning that there are many things that contribute to the condition.
 For a long time, scientists have suspected a genetic element to depression, but finding those links has proven difficult.
-Last month, however, researchers published a paper in the journal Nature Genetics detailing 44 genetic risk factors for depression, at least 30 of which have never before been identified.
-(R)
+However, in 2018, researchers published a paper in the journal Nature Genetics detailing 44 genetic risk factors for depression, at least 30 of which have never before been identified.

 Let’s dig into those genetic variants and how they might influence efforts to prevent and treat depression in the future.